lekevinm/mecha-nobu/README.md

 Currently hosting Mecha Nobu on my laptop so uptime is not guaranteed, may look into a Rasberry Pi or a cloud hosting solution in the future.

-Written in Python and uses the discord.py API (rewritten version).
+Written in Python using the discord.py API (rewritten version).

-Can also be cloned and run on a local machine, but will require additional installs for full functionality.
+Can also be cloned and run on a local machine, but will require additional libraries (r6sapi, youtube_dl) for full functionality.

 Uses R6S API and TRN Fortnite Tracker for game stats, Anilist API to retrieve anime/manga links, and youtube_dl to stream YouTube audio.